simonw/til/deno/annotated-deno-deploy-demo.md

 This is the bare-bones HTML for the browser side of the application

-It creates a WebSocket connection back to the host, and sets it up so any message that arrives via that WebSite will be appended to the textContent of the pre element on the page.
+It creates a WebSocket connection back to the host, and sets it up so any message that arrives via that WebSocket will be appended to the textContent of the pre element on the page.

 The input element has an onkeyup that checks for the Enter key and sends